rquiroz32/Covid-19_TestingApp/README.md

-This is finished product of the <strong>"NJ-Covid-19 Testing App" for Team 4, Project one,</strong> we incorparated Materialize.css, HTML, CSS, JavaScript, API's, AJAX, and JQuery.
+This is the finished product of the <strong>"NJ-Covid-19 Testing App" for Team 4, Project one,</strong> we incorparated Materialize.css, HTML, CSS, JavaScript, API's, AJAX, and JQuery.

 Members for the Project below include:<br>